haondt/athena/docs/cli/usage.md

 athena watch .
 ```

 `responses` is the default command to use, but an alternative command can be supplied.
+If one of the tracing commands is given (`responses`, `requests`, `traces`), then the `--plain` flag may also optionally be supplied.

 ```sh
 athena watch -c run .
 ```

-This command will also use a pooled http client session where possible.

 ## Application state